 These extensive data reports can notify operators of any problems during the process with colored icons by comparing the actual time a load spent in a tank to that load's specific minimum, maximum, and nominal time allowed.
 If a load goes over its maximum time allowed in a tank, a red arrow appears on that load's history.
 Also stored in these reports are the recipe numbers, arrival times, and active steps of the load.
 Our load report system is capable of functioning in any mode, including a fixed timeway, a dynamic timeway such as Trutime, or in manual mode.
 As a load completes its recipe, its recorded history is written to a server where it can be accessed at any time.
 We graph information gathered about each crane's current state, as well as any slip we observe.

 If our system ever detects the cranes are slipping, our system is capable of recovering that lost time.
-The system analyses each crane's activity and if a slip is detected, if it is then it it checks for an opportunity to recover that slip.
+The system analyzes each crane's activity and if a slip is detected it checks for an opportunity to recover that slip.
 There are 2 scenarios in which time can be recovered.
-If a percentage of the drip time can be taken, of if the load is could be taken out early based on its minimum allowed time.
+A percentage of the drip time can be taken or the load could be taken out early based on its minimum allowed time.
 If all active cranes allow either of these options, then the system will take the lowest of those times, and adjust all cranes to restore any lost time.